macrivincenzo/thevaluationgenie/replit.md

 ## Overview

-ValuationGenie is a web application that provides instant business valuations for buyers and sellers of small service-based businesses in the US.
-The application uses industry-standard methodologies and multiples to generate automated business valuation reports in PDF format.
+ValuationGenie is a web application providing instant business valuations for small service-based businesses in the US.
+It generates automated, professional PDF valuation reports using industry-standard methodologies, focusing on the Seller's Discretionary Earnings (SDE) multiplier approach.
+The project aims to offer a cost-effective alternative to traditional appraisers, targeting business buyers, sellers, brokers, and consultants.

 ## User Preferences